Kamloops Campground. Trees and lake in the background.

 Directions

-From Kettle Falls, drive north on US 395.
-Cross Lake Roosevelt on Barneys Bridge and continue on Highway 395 for approximately 3 miles.
-Turn right onto Northport Flat Creek Road/River Bridge Road and cross the bridge over Kettle River.
-Turn left at the second Kamloops Island Campground sign.
+From Kettle Falls, drive north on US 395 and cross Lake Roosevelt on Barneys Bridge.
+Continue on Hwy 395 for approximately 3 miles, then turn right onto Northport Flat Creek Road/River Bridge Road (signed for Kamloops Island Campground).
+Cross the bridge over Kettle River and turn left at the second campground sign.

 Amenities